ujjwal-9/blog/_posts/2019-04-06-heartrate-detection.md

 1. **Radial Pulse**: Place your pointer and middle fingers on the inside of your opposite wrist just below the thumb and then count how many beats you feel in 1 minute.

-1. **Carotid Pulse: **Place your pointer and middle fingers on the side of your windpipe just below the jawbone and then count how many beats you feel in 1 minute.
+1. **Carotid Pulse**: Place your pointer and middle fingers on the side of your windpipe just below the jawbone and then count how many beats you feel in 1 minute.

-1. **Brachial Pulse: **Another location for checking your pulse is the [brachial artery](https://www.healthline.com/human-body-maps/brachial-artery).
+1. **Brachial Pulse**: Another location for checking your pulse is the [brachial artery](https://www.healthline.com/human-body-maps/brachial-artery).
 This method is used most commonly in young children.

 ## Overview of Euler video magnification